Mar Hershenson joins us at TechCrunch Disrupt on how to craft your pitch deck – TechCrunch

-Pitching is the single-most important skill a founder needs to refine to be successful in building a startup.
+Pitching is the single most important skill a founder needs to refine to be successful in building a startup.
 You can’t attract a co-founder, teammates, customers or investors without a well-crafted pitch about your product and vision, and so learning how to pitch and communicate effectively tends to be the first gateway to early entrepreneurial success.

 While books and talks galore have been published on pitching, the reality is that the art of the pitch deck is a constantly changing fashion.
 The pandemic last year upended notions of how to draft a deck, given that founders had to pitch virtually on shared screens.
 As always, those aesthetics continue to change: VCs are busier than ever, seeing more companies than ever, and have to wade through ever more decks in their quest to find the next startups to back.